U.S. Route 422: Eastern segment

 The eastern segment of US 422 was originally signed in 1927, running from US 22 in Reading to US 309 in the Chestnut Hill section of Philadelphia.
 The majority of the route from Pottstown to Philadelphia followed historic Ridge Pike and Germantown Pike (as of 2025, the overpass of Ridge Pike over the Pennsylvania Turnpike (I-276) is still labeled with a designation of "U.S. 422").

 In 1932, the western terminus was extended from Reading to Market Street in downtown Harrisburg.

 In 1958, plans were made to construct the West Shore Bypass, a bypass route around Reading running along the west shore of the Schuylkill River from the PA 12 intersection to Exeter Township.
 Following its completion in 1965, the US 422 designation was moved onto the bypass, and the former routing through the city was designated as US 422 Bus.

+Additionally, the eastern terminus of the segment was extended to the Tacony–Palmyra Bridge in Tacony, Philadelphia, The eastern terminus was moved to US 1/US 13 in Hunting Park in 1961.

 In 1967, the Pottstown Bypass was completed, an 8.4 mi limited-access bypass route running from Douglassville to Sanatoga and bypassing Pottstown to the south.
 The US 422 designation was subsequently moved off of High Street in Pottstown and onto the new bypass.
 In the same year, the County Line Expressway was completed, a 2.5 mi freeway running from Trooper Road (PA 363) in Audubon to US 202 near King of Prussia.
 Although the County Line Expressway was originally signed as PA 363, the Pottstown Expressway was planned to connect the Pottstown Bypass with the County Line Expressway and create a continuous freeway alignment of US 422 from Douglassville to King of Prussia.
 This freeway was planned as an extension to the Schuylkill Expressway, which ends in King of Prussia.